 Requity’s mission is to break down barriers between vocational education and the workforce by preparing students to pursue their dreams and build the future they imagine.

-Photo Credit: Baltimore Neighborhood Indicators Alliance (BNIA)
+Photo Credit: The Baltimore Sun

 In 2012, when Michael Rosenband began as head coach for the Carver Vocational-Technical High School (Carver) on the west side of Baltimore City, they were struggling and coming off a zero-win season.
 But under his leadership, the program has flourished, winning back to back city championships.